baowenxuan/baowenxuan.github.io/_news/announcement_kdd_2023.md

 related_posts: false
 ---

-Our paper **Personalized Federated Learning with Parameter Propagation** is accepted by <a href='https://kdd.org/kdd2023/'>KDD 2023</a>, which is held in Long Beach, CA, United States from Aug.
+Our paper <a href='https://dl.acm.org/doi/10.1145/3580305.3599464'>**Personalized Federated Learning with Parameter Propagation**</a> is accepted by <a href='https://kdd.org/kdd2023/'>KDD 2023</a>, which is held in Long Beach, CA, United States from Aug.
 6 to Aug.
-10. We are preparing for the camera-ready version.
-Paper and code will be released soon!
+10. The code can be found <a href='https://github.com/jwu4sml/FEDORA'>here</a>.